vikputthiscodeongit/js-helpers/README.md

 import { getCssPropValue } from "@codebundlesbyvik/js-helpers";
 ```

-... and compile your project with a module bundler.
+... and build your project.

 <br>